 Day 1: Arrive in London and transfer to Southampton

-Arrive at one of 2 main international airports servicing visitors to London, having booked your flight with your favorite airline.
+Arrive at one of the two main international airports servicing visitors to London, having booked your flight with your favorite airline.

-Transfer to your hotel and check in.
-If it’s too early and your room is not ready, leave your luggage with the Concierge and get out and explore the immediate area around your hotel.
+Transfer to your hotel and check-in.
+If it’s too early and your room is not ready, leave your luggage with the Concierge, get out, and explore the immediate area around your hotel.

 Day 2-5: Exploring Southampton and Southern England

-If you have not booked a pre-arranged transfer then ask your hotel to book a taxi for you to get you to your departure port.
+If you have not booked a pre-arranged transfer, ask your hotel to book a taxi to get you to your departure port.

-Your port name and check-in time is on your cruise ticket.
-Make sure you get to the correct cruise port terminal and that you get there in time!
+Your port name and check-in time are on your cruise ticket.
+Ensure you get to the correct cruise port terminal in time.

 - Cruise Line: Royal Caribbean